Lead and Drinking Water

 Free Testing Offered

-Customers who have water service lines made of lead (or the composition is unknown) installed before 1940 can request M.U.D. to test for lead.
-To request a test, call Customer Service at 402.554.6666.
-M.U.D.’s Water Quality Lab conducts the tests and submits results to the Nebraska Department of Health and Human Services.
+Customers who have water service lines made of lead (or the composition is unknown) that was installed before 1940 can request M.U.D. to test for lead.
+To request a test, call Customer Engagement at 402.504.7029.
+M.U.D.’s Water Quality Lab conducts the tests and submits results to the Department of Health and Human Services.

 State Testing Offered for a Small Fee

-Nebraskans can order a lead in water test from the Department of Health and Human Services’ Public Health Environmental Lab for a small fee.
-To order a lead in water test, call 402.471.2122 or visit the Public Health Environmental Lab website.
+Nebraskans can order a lead in water test from the Department of Health and Human Services for a small fee.
+To order a test, call 402.471.2122 or visit the website.

 Tips to Reduce Your Risk